Umeå University's logo

 National Category

-Nursing Geriatrics Gerontology, specialising in Medical and Health Sciences Public Health, Global Health, Social Medicine and Epidemiology
+Nursing Geriatrics Gerontology, specialising in Medical and Health Sciences Public Health, Global Health and Social Medicine

 Research subject